 Returning to the Office: How to Deal with ‘Reverse Culture Shock’ From WFH

 Waking up five minutes before a Zoom call is now the new normal.
-After nearly two months of quarantine, many seem to have accustomed themselves to the pace of this stagnant routine.
+After over a year of quarantine, many seem to have accustomed themselves to the pace of this stagnant routine.
 I, for one, am oddly developing a mild fondness for working from home.
-Despite the desperation for human contact, the aftermaths of COVID-19 will leave many of us confused, creating some sort of unfamiliarity, similar to that of a reverse culture shock.
+Despite the desperation for human contact, the aftermaths of COVID-19 will leave many of us confused, creating some sort of unfamiliarity similar to that of a reverse culture shock.

 “Reverse culture shock is the emotional and psychological distress suffered by some people when they return home after a number of years spent overseas.
 This can result in unexpected difficulty in readjusting to the culture and values of the home country.”

 Calling ourselves a ‘pandemic survivor’ may seem like an exaggeration, yet the impact this virus has left us is no less than that of a zombie apocalypse.
 When the time comes to reopen our business, it is crucial for brands to approach the situation with the same sense of tact and mindfulness.
 To prepare ourselves, consider the following.